unfoldingWord/tx-dev/README.md

 ## Initial Setup (only need to do once):

-1. `cp ./setENVs_sample.sh ./setENVs.sh`
-1. `vi ./setENVs.sh` - set all masked values to your AWS & DCS keys
-1. `./setup.sh`
+1. Run: `setup.sh`
+	This will:
+	* Copy setENVs_sample.sh to setENVs.sh if it doens't exist
 	* Installs needed node modules
+	* Install all the submodules (other GitHub repositories)
 	* Clones all the repos listed in above *Repos Involved* section, excluding tx-dev
-	* Creates the Docker network `tx-net` if it doesn't already exist
+2. `vi ./setENVs.sh` - set all masked values to your AWS & DCS keys

 ## To Start Up Everything in 7 Tabs: